PiFs mission

 Aim

-The programme is based on patient-driven co-care innovations and aims to study how new models of self-care and co-care are best implemented in everyday health care practice and patients’ lives, supported by eHealth.
+The programme was based on patient-driven co-care innovations and aimed to study how new models of self-care and co-care are best implemented in everyday health care practice and patients’ lives, supported by eHealth.

-Researchers collaborate closely with patients, their informal caregivers and healthcare providers, to ensure that the research meets patients’ needs.
+Researchers collaborated closely with patients, their informal caregivers, and healthcare providers to ensure that the research met patients’ needs.

 Impact

-The programme generates knowledge that enables people with long-term illness, their informal caregivers and formal healthcare providers to effectively engage in co-care.
+The programme generated knowledge that enabled people with long-term illness, their informal caregivers, and formal healthcare providers to effectively engage in co-care.

-This is urgent since two of today’s pressing health care challenges are the management of long-term illness and the lack of patient centeredness in health services.
+This is urgent since two of today’s pressing health care challenges are managing long-term illness and ensuring patient-centeredness in health services.

-By evaluating co-care approaches this programme will contribute to society by accelerating the implementation of co-care, thereby producing both knowledge and improved care that will reduce patient suffering as well as costs of healthcare.
+By evaluating co-care approaches, this programme contributed to society by accelerating the implementation of co-care, thereby producing both knowledge and improved care that aims to reduce patient suffering as well as the costs of healthcare.